lammps/lammps/doc/src/fix_bond_create.rst

 This fix is part of the MC package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

-The *aconstrain* keyword is only available when LAMMPS was built with the FixBondCreateAngle class.

 Related commands
 """"""""""""""""